4P49; Short form: BScAA

 This course allows you to develop a knowledge and understanding of the related disciplines of archaeology and anthropology.
 You’ll acquire the analytical and interpretive techniques to study both biological and cultural anthropology.
 Study the archaeological remains of selected time periods, and develop the skills to understand the nature and origins of archaeological evidence and how this is acquired and interpreted.
 The course is divided equally between modules in archaeology and in anthropology.
-The first year has six compulsory modules, introducing you to key elements of each discipline.
-In Years 2 and 3 you’ll take four compulsory modules, two each in archaeology and anthropology, and will have a choice of two further optional modules.
+You will complete six compulsory modules, introducing you to key elements of each discipline.
+In further years you’ll take four compulsory modules, two each in archaeology and anthropology, and will have a choice of two further optional modules.

-All students will undertake a four week placement in the summer between Years 1 and 2.
+All students will undertake a four week placement in the summer during the first years of the course.
 Typically this will be on a teaching excavation run by UCLan staff in collaboration with staff from a professional archaeological organisation or museum.
 All food and accommodation costs are covered during these placements.
 You can also organise your own placements either in the field or with a museum.
 These external placements are carefully monitored to ensure that both the learning outcomes and employment opportunities are parallel to the ones offered through the course team.
 Additionally you’ll have the opportunity to apply for the Undergraduate Research Internship Scheme run by the University.
 At least two of these 10 week paid placements have been hosted by archaeology and anthropology every year.